 There will be a list of resources and a bibliography of relevant books on the Moodle available on a wide range of topics for your review (at your discretion).

 Case Studies

-Case studies from the Harvard Business Review (hbr.org) web site are provided for you at no additional cost (as mentioned above).
+Each TEAM must purchase a case study package will be available for purchase from the Harvard Business Review (hbr.org) web site.
+(Cost: TBD) (as mentioned above)

 Assignment 1: Lovepop